thiagobossardi/thiagobossardi.github.io/README.md

 ### Professional Development
 **Google Data Analytics Certificate**
-- A bespoke course designed by Google that provides a practical-based program and covers the fundamentals of Data Analytics.
+<p>- A bespoke course designed by Google that provides a practical-based program and covers the fundamentals of Data
+Analytics.
 Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data.<br>
 **CFA Institute – Investment Foundations Programme**